 I start by cutting my pork butt in 2inch cubes.
 I place those cubes on a sheet tray and freeze for 10-15mins.
 I like freezing the pork slightly because I find it easier to work.
-Two, you want to keep your sausage cold while you work with it.
-Meanwhile, I make your chorizo paste with lots of heat in a food processor.
+Two, you want to keep your pork cold while you work with it.
+Meanwhile, I make the chorizo paste with lots of heat in a food processor.
 Don’t be afraid of heat and seasoning with your sausage.

 Because I’m using a manual grinder it certainly takes some elbow grease and I often run the pork through the grinder more than once to create a finer ground sausage, this is key to breaking down the pork.